timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 Prometheus is an open-source systems monitoring and alerting toolkit that can be used to easily and cost-effectively monitor infrastructure and applications.
-You might be already familiar with it, especially if you’re using Kubernetes.
+You might be already familiar with it, especially if you use Kubernetes.
 Prometheus’ greatest advantage is its unapologetic approach to solving monitoring in a simple and straightforward way.
 Its philosophy is to do one thing, and do it well.